MicrosoftDocs/azure-devops-docs/docs/service-hooks/services/teams.md

    <img alt="Add a new tab to Teams channel" src="./media/teams/Teams Kanban board 3.png" style="width:80%;" />

-2. Once you have authenticated and selected your organization, you will be displayed a screen to select a Kanban board or Dashboard.
+2. Once you've authenticated and selected your organization, you see a screen where you can select a Kanban board or Dashboard.
    <br/>
    <img alt="Teams tab configuration" src="./media/teams/Teams Kanban board 4.png" style="width:80%;" />